Where do Hotter ShoeS come from?

-At Begg Shoes we have been working with shoes for a long time and a relatively new arrival to the UK footwear market has been Hotter Shoes.
-Until now we have watched their success from afar as they have taken market share from historically dominant brands like Clarks, Padders and Ecco.
-In 2017 we took the step of adding them to our offering for you, our customers.
+At Begg Shoes we have been working with shoes for a long time and Hotter Shoes has been a relatively recent market entrant.
+Until 2017, we have watched the success of the brand grow from afar as they have taken market share from historically dominant brands like Clarks, Padders and Ecco.
+In 2017 we took the step of adding Hotter to our offering for our customers.
 We feel it is worth introducing the brand to you, from our perspective and offering a little insight into what have been the keys to their success.

 The origins of Hotter’s emergence dates back to when Clarks were the major players in the comfort footwear market in the UK.
 Following Clarks’ acquisition of K Shoes in 1981 they tried to operate two separate Clarks and K Shoes as separate entities, with each having their own factories and their own shops.